mycomycul/PDFWriter/README.md

 To enable emailing, proper email credentials and account information need to be set for the source account in EmailAgreement().

 ### To create a new project
 - Run the program and navigate to "Create Grid" to upload a pdf and download it with coordinates printed on it.
-Currently it prints a full grid with 25 point resolution.
-Single, vertical or horizontal lines of coordinates can be created by commenting out the appropriate section in the CreateGrid method.
 - Coordinates of each intended printing location on the page needs to be saved as JSON as shown below.
 - Update the pdf and json file location specified in CatContract().
 - Make a view with inputs and a viewmodel with properties that match the names of the inputs specified in the JSON file and use them to replace CatContract.cshtml and CatContractViewModel